Samiya LXD

 December 2024

-Pilot Wave 2 ran in December to confirm patterns and reduce decision risk.
+Pilot Wave 2 ran in December to confirm patterns and to reduce decision risk and avoid a forced rollout..
 Findings were consolidated into a leadership readout and recommendation debrief.
 The recommendation was to pause and revisit in six months once vendor AI roadmaps were further along.

 Results and Impact